From Ergodicity to Many-Body Localization in a One-Dimensional Interacting Non-Hermitian Stark System: Conclusions

 \section{Conclusions}

-In this paper, we first discussed the real-complex transition, topological phase transition, and Stark MBL phase transition in an interacting non-Hermitian Stark model having TRS under PBCs.
-Unlike the non-Hermitian disordered cases, our numerical results show that these three types of phase transition do not coincide.
-By the level statistics, we find that the statistics change from the GE to GOE to Poisson ensemble for PBCs.
+In this paper, we first discussed the real-complex transition, topological phase transition, and Stark MBL phase transition in an interacting non-Hermitian Stark model with TRS under PBCs.
+Unlike the non-Hermitian disordered cases with the random or quasiperiodic modulated on-site potential displaying the coincidence of the three transitions, our numerical results show that these three types of phase transition do not coincide.
+The level statistics show that the statistics change from the GE to the GOE to the Poisson ensemble under PBCs.
 The first transition corresponds to a spectral transition and the topological phase transition in the thermodynamic limit.
 Moreover, the second transition corresponds to an ergodicity-to-MBL transition.
-We also demonstrate that the non-Hermitian Stark MBL is robust and similar to disorder-induced MBL.
+We also demonstrated that the non-Hermitian Stark MBL is robust and similar to disorder-induced MBL.
 The quench dynamics can corroborate the signature of the real-complex transition and the non-Hermitian Stark MBL.
-Finally, we study the non-Hermitian Stark MBL under OBCs.
-Due to the real energy spectrum under OBCs, there is only one transition for the level statistics from GOE to Poisson ensemble, corresponding to the occurrence of non-Hermitian Stark MBL at $\gamma_{c}^{M} \approx 1.9$ the same as the case under PBCs.
+Finally, we studied the non-Hermitian Stark MBL under OBCs.
+Due to the real energy spectrum under OBCs, there is only one transition for the level statistics from the GOE to the Poisson ensemble, corresponding to the occurrence of non-Hermitian Stark MBL at $\gamma_{c}^{M} \approx 1.9$, the same as in the case under PBCs.

+Non-Hermitian systems with tunable nonreciprocal quantum transport were realized for ultracold atoms using dissipative Aharonov-Bohm rings in Refs. \cite{W. Gou2020,Q. Liang2022}, which has potential application in our non-Hermitian Stark model.
+By detecting the time-dependent atom population of each site, we could realize the measurement of the particle population over time in the non-Hermitian Stark model, allowing us to distinguish the NHSE and the Stark MBL using the dynamical quantities $I\left(t\right)$ and $I_{LR}\left(t\right)$.
+Besides relying on measuring dynamical quantities, analyzing the statistics of the energy spectrum is also a way to determine the Stark MBL.
+Fortunately, in a superconducting circuit, the many-body spectroscopy technique can retrieve the many-body eigenenergies and thereby provide information on the level statistics of the Hamiltonian \cite{D. A. Abanin2019,P. Roushan2017}.
+However, measuring energy spectra in non-Hermitian systems is challenging due to the complex energy levels.
+Further developments in energy spectrum measurement techniques are needed in these cases.